-Fake Art Harms Culture Campaign - Darwin Aboriginal Art Fair 2016
+Fake Art Harms Culture Campaign - Launched at Darwin Aboriginal Art Fair 2016

 The Arts Law Centre of Australia, the Indigenous Art Code and Copyright Agency | Viscopy are at the Darwin Aboriginal Art Fair calling for the Government to tackle the problem of fake ‘Indigenous’ arts and craft being sold in Australia, harming Aboriginal and Torres Strait Islander cultures and incomes.